prataprc/prataprc.github.io/_posts/2013-05-23-sudoku-in-erlang.md

 Time taken to evaluate 6329uS
 ```

-Above, sudoku script generates a 9x9 puzzle, populating 40% of the slots.
-And it
+With above parameters to sudoku script, we generated a 9x9 puzzle, populating
-took 6.3 milliseconds to solve the puzzle.
+40% of the slots, with complexity of 3.
 The `-s` option provides seed
-value to the random-generator - so that same set of puzzles will be generated
+value to the random-generator - so that same puzzles will be generated
 for the same seed value.
-Note that the puzzle is solved using a sequential
-backtracking algorithm explained above.

-`All measurements are taken with my 2GHz Core-2 Quad desktop`.

-Using the same parameters but solving 100 puzzles - `sequentially`,
+To solve 100 puzzles one after another using the
+same erlang process, utilizing just one core, takes about 1.18 seconds.

 ```bash
 # solve a single sudoku puzzle of complexity 3 (9x9) and difficulty 40%